Malware Protection Test September 2020

 In order to better evaluate the quality of the file detection capabilities (ability to distinguish good files from malicious files) of anti-virus products, we provide a false alarm test.
 False alarms can sometimes cause as much trouble as a real infection.
 Please consider the false alarm rate when looking at the detection rates, as a product which is prone to false alarms may achieve higher detection rates more easily.
 In this test, a set of clean files is scanned, and a representative subpart of the clean-set is executed (as done with malware).

-Details about the discovered false alarms (including their assumed prevalence) can be seen in the False Alarm Test September 2019.
+Details about the discovered false alarms (including their assumed prevalence) can be seen in the separate report available at: False Alarm Test September 2020.

 A product that is successful at detecting a high percentage of malicious files but suffers from false alarms may not be necessarily better than a product which detects fewer malicious files, but which generates fewer false alarms.